hectorfaria/pz-server/readme.md

 This repository uses:

- - AWS (ec2,s3,Cloud Accelerator)
+ - AWS (ec2,s3,Cloud Accelerator(optional))
  - Ansible
  - Terraform
  - Vagrant

 Steps to recreate:

-Before running the code
+Before running the ansible files

    Create your own ansible inventory it should look something like this